ktbyte/processing-libraries/GUI-library/README.md

    public class KTGUI {
      ...
      // this method has been registered in the KTGUI constructor and is called each time
-     // the parent PApplet's object 'draw()' method execution is finished
+     // the parent PApplet's object 'draw()' method execution is finished (i.e. after each
+     // frame)
      void draw() {
        // iterate through all the controllers
        for (Controller controller : controllers) {